ronnieoverby/RavenDB-Linqpad-Driver/readme.txt

 Yeah... a RavenDB driver for LINQPad.

-Uses RavenDB client build 531.
+Uses RavenDB client build 573.
 Referencing another version of the client in LINQPad SHOULD take precedence.

+Watch the video at http://youtu.be/XgsPvyk0bjM for help getting started.

 =========